deltachat/deltachat-pages/_posts/2025-06-03-surge-donations.md

 ---

 Beginning June we witnessed a sudden surge of Delta Chat usage especially in the US and Cuba.
-While we don't know the details of the social dynamics behind it we guess it helps that
-Delta Chat apps work across all platforms and offer a pleasing user interface which increasingly many families, groups and communities appreciate.
+We don't know the social dynamics behind it but it probably helps that Delta Chat apps resiliently work on all platforms and offer a pleasing user interface which increasingly many families, groups and communities appreciate.
-Let's look at some indicators of the recent surge, then highlight some centralization risks and our mitigation plans.
+Be that as it may, let's look at some indicators of the recent surge, then highlight centralization risks and our mitigation efforts.

 ## 5000 new users per hour on the default chatmail relay